-For details on supported upgrade paths and steps to upgrade through multiple versions of Fabric OS, refer to the Fabric OS Release Notes, and the Brocade Fabric OS Upgrade Guide.
+For details on supported upgrade paths and steps to upgrade through multiple versions of Fabric OS, refer to the Fabric OS Release Notes, and the Fabric OS Upgrade Guide.

-Downloading firmware from FTP server
+Downloading firmware from FTP server: About this task

 For this task, determine the correct sequence of upgrading firmware versions to reach your target version.